 Montmartre what to do – Sacred Heart Basilica of Sacre Coeur

-The Basilica is dedicated to the sacred heart of Jesus.
-It is also the highest point in Paris on the top of The butte of Montmartre.
+The Basilica is dedicated to the Sacred Heart of Jesus.
+It is also the highest point in Paris on the top of The Butte of Montmartre.
 The Montmartre Basilica is not old by European standards.
 It was started in 1875 and construction continued over the next 30 years.
-I have been to Sacre Coeur 4 different times over a 10 year period and it never seems to amaze me.
+I have been to Sacre Coeur 4 different times over a 10 year period and it never ceases to amaze me.
 It is one of those must-visit spots in Paris.

 I did notice last year the steps of Sacre Couer on Montmartre hill seems to be a spot for young people, travellers and revellers to meet for drinks in the evening.
 The grass hill leading up the Basilica is covered with people.
 Buskers and street arts are performing their acts, entrepreneurs are walking around selling beer.
-We stayed right across the road last trip and watched the people enjoy themselves every evening at Sacré-Coeur.
-Exploring Montmartre and all its sights.
+We stayed right across the road the last trip and watched the people enjoy themselves every evening at Sacré-Coeur or exploring Montmartre and all its sights.

 Place du Tertre is a small square just a few streets away from the basilica of Sacre Cour.
 It often referred to as Montmartre artists square.
 During the day, this square is teaming with tourists who are looking to get a feel of what Montmartre was like during the time when it was a painters haven.
 Place du Tertre is the home of Montmartre art.
 These days you will still find Parisians selling their art and drawing portraits in this Paris art district.
 This little square is surrounded by cafe’s, bistro’s and souvenir shops trying to get you to part with your dollars.